nazimodi/express-nodejs-mongo/README.md

 #multiple selected stock info source
-we will display a target stock detail that from some big stock trade platform ,eg http://www.gw.com.cn/,http://xueqiu.com
+we will display a target stock detail that from some big stock trade platform ,eg http://www.gw.com.cn/,http://xueqiu.com i plan to use ajax to query the stock info.